 With so many competitors offering storage solutions, how did Allied make the grain in Geoff’s decision-making process?

 More than delivering on product it was the time and personal attention from Brian Smith, Allied Grain Systems’ On-Farm Storage Manager, which really won Geoff over.
 Taking Geoff out to see other customers’ silos to see the finished product in practice and gave Geoff an idea of how Allied could help his business made the decision-process simple.

 “It was clear they were happy with the job that was done.”

 “I thought it looked well-constructed and would work well for my business.”

 “When someone shows that kind of initiative, well hopefully that will be reflected in their workmanship and the job they do.”

-“Look, every system has its flaws and strengths,” says Geoff, “but at the end of the day it’s the person behind it and the backing you get and the job that’s performed that counts the most.”
+“Look, every system has its flaws and strengths,” says Geoff, “but at the end of the day it’s the person behind it, the service and support you receive and the job that’s performed that counts most.”

-Making that move into larger capacity onsite storage has made it possible for the Bergmeier farming family to enhance their productivity and maximise their profits.
+Geoff was looking for a storage solution that would complement the system he already had in place.
+Making that move into larger capacity on-site storage has made it possible for the Bergmeier farming family to enhance their productivity and maximise their profits.